 - Black-Seeded Simpson Lettuce (45 days) A classic.

 - Red Sails (66 Days) Great looking and grows well.

 - Butterhead Lettuce Esmeralda (53 Days) Grows well indoors.

-- Italian Romaine (65 Days) Great for indoor hydroponics growing
+- Italian Romaine (65 Days) Great for indoor hydroponics growing, a favorite.

 - Spanish Candy (85 Days) Great yellow onion, stores well.